-Napoli v AC Milan
+Giroud gives Milan big win at Napoli

 Post update

-Victor Osimhen (Napoli) wins a free kick in the defensive half.
+Ante Rebic (AC Milan) wins a free kick in the defensive half.

 Post update

-Foul by Pierre Kalulu (AC Milan).
+Foul by Alexis Saelemaekers (AC Milan).

+Attempt missed.
+Hirving Lozano (Napoli) right footed shot from outside the box is high and wide to the right.
+Assisted by Eljif Elmas.

+Attempt saved.
+Theo Hernández (AC Milan) left footed shot from the left side of the box is saved in the top left corner.
+Assisted by Ante Rebic.

 Booking

-Olivier Giroud (AC Milan) is shown the yellow card for a bad foul.
+Mike Maignan (AC Milan) is shown the yellow card.

 Post update